 Plato argued that humans have tripartite souls with “appetites, spirit, and reason,” and must moderate the first two and enrich the latter in order to cultivate knowledge and temperance.
 However, most lack agency to do so because of their worldliness.
 He advanced this argument when he criticized the common man as a “drone” who supersedes his logic with “unnecessary pleasures and appetites,” such as choosing gluttony over good health.
 Such untamed appetites may lead to destructive behavior.
 His shining example, however, depicts a man “sound in body and mind” who “feeds on high thoughts and questioning,” in order to calm anger (spirit) and other arousals before sleep and thus can “grasp the truth of things.”
 Both examples exemplify Plato’s belief in the importance of good upbringings, since they instill “order and restraint,” and prevent the emergence of “an unmanly fool” who must grow old before his inner tumult subsides.
 They also strengthened Plato’s dualistic view of the body and soul.
 Since souls’ bodily elements of appetites and spirit often conflict with their pursuits of knowledge, Plato believed in the immortality of “just souls” that separate from bodies to reach an unchanging metaphysical realm wherein truth can be realized.
 He noted the unreliability of worldly knowledge when he wrote, “a sensible man will remember that the eyes may be confused… by a change from light to darkness or from darkness to light.”
-Arguably, Plato sought to annul agency, because it takes a true determinist to view choices as bound to the appetites, upbringings, and ignorance caused by a trapped existence, and thus he wanted humans to embrace more metaphysical possibilities.
+Arguably, Plato sought to annul agency, as it takes a true determinist to view choices as bound to the appetites, upbringings, and ignorance caused by a trapped existence, and thus he wanted humans to embrace more metaphysical possibilities.